matthias-bs/BresserWeatherSensorLW/README.md

 #### getAppStatusUplinkInterval()

-If implemented, statu messages originating from the AppLayer can be sent periodically as uplink.
+If implemented, status messages originating from the AppLayer can be sent as uplink periodically.
 The return value of `getAppStatusUplinkInterval()` is used by the LoRaWAN network layer to decide when such a message is due.

 ```
 /*!